Targeted Relief • Prescription Required

 Minimized Systemic Effects

-Topical application delivers the active ingredient directly to affected areas, reducing the risk of systemic side effects.
+Topical application delivers medication directly to affected areas, reducing the risk of systemic side effects.

 Custom-Tailored Treatment